High-temperature superconductivity from kinetic energy

-\textbf{Pair-pair correlations} A finite spin gap implies a gap for the single electron excitation, but it remains to see whether the Cooper pair is gapless or not.
-We further calculate the charge-1e gap, $\Delta_{1e}=E[N+1] +E[N-1]-2 E[N]$, and the charge-2e gap, $\Delta_{2e}=E[N+2] +E[N-2] - 2E[N]$ (see Appendix~\ref{sec:s2}).
-Here $N$ is the total number of electrons.
-For the charge $2e$ gap calculation we always fix $N_t=N_b$ and the total $S_z=0$, so there is no imbalance between the two layers and the gap corresponds to an inter-layer spin-singlet Cooper pair.
-As shown in Fig.\ref{fig:s3}, for $L_y=4$ and doping $x=0.1,0.2,0.3$, the charge-1e gap $\Delta_{1e}$ is finite and comparable in scale to the spin gap.
-In contrast, the charge-2e gap $\Delta_{2e}$ vanishes in the limit as $L_x \rightarrow \infty$, indicating that Cooper pairs are gapless in this regime.
-Furthermore, Fig.~\ref{fig:4}(d) illustrates the power-law decay of the pair correlation function, $\langle \Delta^\dagger(i) \Delta(j) \rangle$, where the s-wave pairing is defined as $\Delta(i) = \epsilon_{\sigma\sigma'} \langle c_{i;t,\sigma} c_{i;b,\sigma'} \rangle = -2 \ket{h}_{i}\bra{d}_{i}$.
-The power-law pair correlation signifies that the system resides in the Luther-Emery liquid phase \cite{lutheremergy}.
-The exponent $\alpha$ decreases with increasing $L_y$ (see Fig.~\ref{fig:4}(d)), suggesting a trend towards truly long-range superconducting order as the system approaches the 2D limit.
+\textbf{Pair-pair correlations} A finite spin gap implies a gap for single-electron excitations, but it remains to be shown whether Cooper pairs are gapless.
+We calculate the charge-1e gap, $\Delta_{1e} = E[N+1] + E[N-1] - 2E[N]$, and the charge-2e gap, $\Delta_{2e} = E[N+2] + E[N-2] - 2E[N]$ (see Appendix~\ref{sec:s2}).
+Here, $N$ is the total number of electrons.
+For the charge-2e gap calculation, we always fix $N_t = N_b$ and the total $S_z = 0$, ensuring no imbalance between the two layers, and the gap thus corresponds to an inter-layer spin-singlet Cooper pair.
+As shown in Fig.~\ref{fig:s3}, for $L_y = 4$ and doping $x = 0.1, 0.2, 0.3$, the charge-1e gap $\Delta_{1e}$ is finite and comparable in magnitude to the spin gap.
+In contrast, the charge-2e gap $\Delta_{2e}$ vanishes in the $L_x \rightarrow \infty$ limit, indicating gapless Cooper pairs in this regime.
+Furthermore, Fig.~\ref{fig:3}(d) illustrates the power-law decay of the pair correlation function, $\langle \Delta^\dagger(i) \Delta(j) \rangle$, where the $s$-wave pairing operator is defined as $\Delta(i) = \epsilon_{\sigma\sigma'} c_{i;t,\sigma} c_{i;b,\sigma'} = -2 |h\rangle_i \langle d|_i$.
+This power-law decay signifies that the system resides in a Luther-Emery liquid phase \cite{lutheremergy}.
+The exponent $\alpha$ decreases with increasing $L_y$ (see Fig.~\ref{fig:3}(d)), suggesting a trend towards true long-range superconducting order as the system approaches the two-dimensional limit.

-\textbf{Phase stiffness and total weight} We have seen that the pairing gap can be larger than $1.5 t$.
-The critical temperature $T_c$ of the superconductor also depends on the phase stiffness.
-Next, we calculate the superfluid stiffness $D_s$ \cite{khodel1990superfluidity,PhysRevLett.39.1201} and the total weight $\Sigma$ from the f-sum rule \cite{Resta_2018}.
-As in the formulation in \cite{PhysRevB.102.165137}, $D_s$ is the second derivative to $A_x$ of the ground state energy imposing a periodic boundary condition in $x$ direction.
-Meanwhile, $\Sigma$ is the average value of the second derivative of the Hamiltonian,
+\textbf{Phase stiffness and total weight} We have shown that the pairing gap can exceed $1.5t$.
+The superconducting critical temperature $T_c$ also depends on the phase stiffness.
+We therefore calculate the superfluid stiffness $D_s$ \cite{khodel1990superfluidity,PhysRevLett.39.1201} and the total weight $\Sigma$ from the $f$-sum rule \cite{Resta_2018}.
+Following the formulation in Ref.~\cite{PhysRevB.102.165137}, $D_s$ is given by the second derivative of the ground-state energy $\mathcal{E}_0$ with respect to $A_x$, imposing periodic boundary conditions in the $x$-direction.
+Meanwhile, $\Sigma$ is given by the expectation value of the second derivative of the Hamiltonian: